 Many parents treat boxing for kids as a controversial act of physical fitness.
 For a mammoth of mommies and daddies, the ideas of letting a child enter a boxing ring and duke it all out is scarier than fear itself.
 Given that boxing is dubbed a dangerous game that could send even the most experienced boxer to ‘hell’, it makes a lot of sense why there is a strong kind of a stigma around the sport.

 But here is the thing: as much as boxing is perceived to be dangerous, even lethal, we must objectively agree that boxing is a controlled contact sport.
 In the game, the participants wear protective gears.
 And a team of experts, including highly trained coaches and experienced medical personnel, are always on hand to help.

 Gears for Boxing Training for Kids

 We know for a fact that boxing is no longer a game for men alone.
-Big fighting gear companies like Everlast now design high quality boxing gloves, head gears, hand wraps, and punching bag for kids.
+Big fighting gear companies like Everlast are now designing high quality boxing gloves, headgears, hand wraps, and punching bags for the kids.
 Before we look at the benefits of getting your kids to boxing, let’s look at the most essential boxing gears that a kid needs to have for the best boxing experience.